Mark-AImagineers/tcg-marketplace-ph/README.md

 - [ ] Local interactive docs via Swagger/OpenAPI (`/docs`)

 ### 💻 Web User Interface
+- ✔️ React frontend scaffolded using Vite
+- ✔️ Dockerized frontend service with live reload
+- ✔️ Basic login form connected to backend
-- [ ] basic interface for login, register and home (web only, via react)
+- [ ] Register form and session persistence (in progress)

 ## 🔹 Phase 0.5 – Cards Database Manager
 A local-first card catalogue builder and visual editor.
 Will serve as the source-of-truth for all known cards in the system, with later sync to the online cards_db powering the public catalogue.